metabase/metabase/docs/administration-guide/04-managing-users.md

 ## Groups

-To determine [who has access to what](05-setting-permissions.md), you’ll need to create one or more groups, choose which level of access that group has to different databases, collections, and so on, then add people to those groups.
+To determine [who has access to what](05-setting-permissions.md), you’ll need to

+- Create one or more groups.
+- Choose which level of access that group has to different databases, collections, and so on.
+- Then add people to those groups.

 To view and manage your groups, go to the **Admin Panel** > **People** tab, and then click on **Groups** from the side menu.